jdd1260/create-react-app/packages/react-scripts/template/README.md

 Your component (in `index.js`) is tested and comes plugged into the generated actions, which are connected to the reducer.
 The reducer is connected to the global state through `src/reducers.js`.
 Each of these files is functioning and tested right from the start.

+### `npm run lint`

+This will run [ESLint](https://eslint.org/) on your JavaScript files.
+It runs the rules from Facebook's [eslint-config-react-app](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app).
+You can change the rules used by modifying `.eslintrc.json`.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**